-The project objectives will be developed from the list of researchable issues identified above from this workshop.
+The project objectives were developed from the list of researchable issues identified above from this workshop.

-An output from this workshop will be a 'Phase 1' project proposal, which will be submitted to ACIAR in February 2018.
-This proposal presents the 'business case' for project.
-If approved, then UNE will work together with DAHP Fiji and APHD Samoa to develop a 'Phase 2' full project proposal, to be submitted to ACIAR in June 2018.
-This will be sent for external review, and once approved, will proceed to signing of Memoranda of Understanding between ACIAR, MoA Fiji and MAF Samoa.
-The project would then commence in January 2019.
+An output from this workshop was a 'Phase 1' project proposal, which was submitted to ACIAR in February 2018.
+This proposal presented the 'business case' for project.
+UNE worked together with DAHP Fiji and APHD Samoa to develop a 'Phase 2' full project proposal, submitted to ACIAR in June 2018.